ShinaJr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10 script displays the result of BREATH to the power LOVE Task 11 script converts a number from base 2 to base 10.
 Task 12 script prints all possible combinations of two letters, except oo.
+Task 13 script rints a number with two decimal places, followed by a new line with the number  stored in the environment variable NUM.